 Charges and Penalties

 Unfreeze/Reactivate Account: If the minimum contribution and balance criteria is not maintained the account is liable to be deactivated/frozen.
 In order to reactivate/unfreeze, Subscriber needs to submit a request form (UOSS10A) along with minimum of Rs 600.
 Out of which Rs 100 will be charged as penalty to unfreeze/reactivate and rest will be allocated to your portfolio.

-On attaining 60 years of age, Subscriber will no longer be allowed to contribute in the scheme.
-However, Subscriber is allowed to remain invested till the age of 70, post which the entire accumulated investment will be transferred to the respective bank account as full and final settlement.
+On attaining 70 years of age, Subscriber will no longer be allowed to contribute in the scheme.
+Subscriber is allowed to remain invested till the age of 70, in case the accumulated amount is less than Rs 2 lacs then one is allowed to withdraw the entire amount to the respective bank account as full and final settlement.